TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.3.md

 ---

-But thou art holy, O thou that inhabitest the praises of Israel.
+But you are holy, you who inhabit the praises of Israel.